Ahead of the 45th AIG Women’s Open, a star cast of names took to the links for the first ever AIG Women’s Open Invitational at Carnoustie.

 The lucky group also managed a visit to the Royal & Ancient Clubhouse balcony, with stunning views across the Old Course.
 An insight into what it’s like to be a member, they took in the views and watched as people teed off on the first to start a round on the historic course.
 After their round at Carnoustie, the players enjoyed dinner and shared their memories of the event, memories that will no doubt last a lifetime.

 Experience Carnoustie for yourself at the AIG Women’s Open 19th – 22nd August.
-Tickets are available here.
+Tickets are available for the AIG Women's Open here.